Introduction to MongoDB Use Cases

 4. Content Management

-This is another use case of MongoDB; by using the MongoDB feature, we can store the content that we are writing for building a website, particularly considering the images, text, video, etc. MongoDB also allows us to store the user comments.
+This is another use case of MongoDB; using the MongoDB feature, we can store the content we are writing for building a website, particularly considering the images, text, video, etc. MongoDB also allows us to store user comments.

 5. Mobile Development and Scaling

-Basically, the mobile application is of a dynamic nature, which means we can scale as per the market situation.
+The mobile application is dynamic so that we can scale per the market situation.

 6. Real-Time Data Integration